 Transportation.
 Reside on Surf’s access to public transportation is good, but not great.

-The nearest CTA train stop, at Diversey, is a 15-minute walk from 2828 North Pine Grove.
+The nearest CTA train stop, at Diversey, is a 15-minute walk, or a short bus ride on the #76 Diversey route.

 Taxi service is nearly always available just east and south of the building.
-Several Zipcar car-sharing locations are nearby.
+Several Zipcar car-sharing and DIVVY bike locations are nearby.

 Access to I-90/94 and the city’s expressway grid is inconvenient, and can be a source of major misery during peak hours.